 - Click Add Data Node and follow the prompts to add a new data node.

 Additional charges apply.
 Review the pricing page for details.

 Removing a data node¶

-and when it sees one hovering above a pre-set threshold for a set amount of time, it will automtically add a data node to ensure your cluster does not run out of space.
+and when it detects a node above a pre-set threshold for a set amount of time, it adds a data node to ensure your cluster doesn’t run out of space.